 To get a scense of the smooth dance flow, fantastic music, excellent dancers, friendly and welcoming atmosphere, please have a look at our facebook page!

 Stockholm, the capital of Sweden, is generally referred to as Beauty on Water, or Venice of the North which is understandable, as the city is built upon 14 islands.
 It is surrounded by Lake Mälaren, and by the Baltic Sea.
 The mixture of old and new, greenery and water, picturesque narrow streets and engaging modern broad ones provides an attractiveness you rarely meet elsewhere.
 By steamboat you can take trips out into the archipelago with its characteristic and amazing nature.

-We are proud to invite you to the sixth edition of Stockholm in a Close Embrace.
+We are proud to invite you to the seventh edition of Stockholm in a Close Embrace.

 The concept of our encuentro is simple: to create an amicable ambiance amongst people who share the same tango philosophy.
 Milonguero friends from all over Europe will join us for three days to share tango in a close embrace at the world’s most Northern Encuentro Milonguero - Stockholm in a Close Embrace!

 “Milonga is not just a dance floor.
 Milonga is like a temple.
 You ought to know and respect the rituals of the milonga because a collective created it.
 It is not a rigid set of rules, but you have to agree to listen and pay attention to those who already have spent their whole lives there.
 Over time you will see that it all makes perfect sense, but you are not going to understand it right away.
 To understand it you must think as a dancer.
 To be able to think as a dancer you need to become a dancer first, and that takes a lot of time.”